 The QRP Ranger is the result of listening to our customers.
 Thank you for being so persistent in telling us you needed a dedicated solution for your Yaesu 817, Elecraft, Icom 703, and others.

-The battery bank is a four cell, 12.8 volt, 125 watt hour LiFePO4 bank of Headway cylindrical cells.
+- The battery bank is a 12.8 volt, 96 watt hour LiFePO4 battery that we assemble in-house.